nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 [^fn:35]: org-ai is one of the LLM packages that I experimented with for a short time prior to July 2023 <https://github.com/rksm/org-ai>
 [^fn:36]: chatgpt-shell has been my package of choice for interacting with large language models from July 5th 2023 <https://github.com/xenodium/chatgpt-shell>
 [^fn:37]: Claude 2 is yet another large language model. <https://www.anthropic.com/index/claude-2> It beat ChatGPT 4 in some tests as of July 2023. <https://decrypt.co/148147/anthropic-claude-2-ai-chatbot-comparison-openai-chatgpt-google-bard>
+[^fn:38]: Khoj is a desktop application to search and chat with your notes, documents and images.
+It is an offline-first, open source AI personal assistant accessible from your Emacs, Obsidian or Web browser.
+It works with jpeg, markdown, notion org-mode, pdf files and github repositories. <https://khoj.dev/>
-[^fn:38]: `llm` is a CLI utility and Python library for integrating with Large Language Models, including OpenAI, PaLM and even local models on your own machine. <https://llm.datasette.io/en/stable/>
+[^fn:39]: `llm` is a CLI utility and Python library for integrating with Large Language Models, including OpenAI, PaLM and even local models on your own machine. <https://llm.datasette.io/en/stable/>